History of the World, Part II: Production

-Despite the numeration History of the World, Part I, there were no plans for a sequel to the 1981 film.
+Despite the numeration History of the World, Part I, there were initially no plans for a sequel to the 1981 film.
 The title was a play on The History of the World by Sir Walter Raleigh, which was intended to be published in several volumes but only the first was completed.

 However, in October 2021, Hulu and Searchlight Television announced the Part II sequel series was in the works, with production beginning in spring 2022.
 Mel Brooks would produce and write the series along with Wanda Sykes, Ike Barinholtz, and Nick Kroll, who would also appear.

 Release

-The first two episodes premiered on March 6, 2023, in the United States, with the remaining episodes released over the following three days.
-It was also released on Disney+ internationally as a Star Original and Star+ in Latin America on the same day.
+The first two episodes premiered on Hulu on March 6, 2023, with the remaining episodes released over the following three days.
+It was released internationally on the same day as an original series on Disney+, under the dedicated streaming hub Star, on Disney+ Hotstar in India, and on Star+ in Latin America.

 Reception

+Audience viewership

+According to Hulu, History of the World, Part II was the most-watched Hulu Original scripted original series of 2023 in its first week of launch.

+Critical response

+Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 22 critics, indicating "generally favorable reviews".

+Accolades

+Future

+David Stassen has said that he would be on board for a Part III and would love to feature more historical figures and eras.
+Pamela Adlon also said she would love to be involved in a second season.
+Jay Ellis, who plays Jesus Christ, said he would like to play Mayor Eric Adams, while Zazie Beetz, who plays Mary Magdalene, said she would be interested in playing Josephine Baker.
+Josh Gad, who plays William Shakespeare, said if he were given another go at it that he would like to play a young Seth Rogen.